netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

-  Note that per {{Section 4.13 of ?I-D.ietf-netmod-rfc8407bis}}, neither a "default" nor a "mandatory" substatement is defined here for both "frequency" and "interval" parameters because there are cases (e.g., profiling) where the use of them is problematic.
+  Note that per {{Section 4.13 of ?I-D.ietf-netmod-rfc8407bis}}, neither a "default" nor a "mandatory" substatement is defined here for both "frequency" and "interval" parameters because there are cases (e.g., profiling) where using these statements is problematic.
   YANG modules using this grouping SHOULD refine these two nodes with either a "mandatory" or a "default" statement, if they always need to be configured or have default values.
   This MAY be ignored in cases such as when this grouping is used by another grouping.